jmlon/grader/BlogPost.md

 # Results and Discussion

-TODO
-- Write and overview of the results
-- Highlight the fact that in all cases the evaluations were good, altought there is variability between the marks assigned by different models.
-- Sometimes the verication agent does provide a revised mark justifying the change in the evaluation.
-- In most cases the grading agent provided detailed feedback, but there were a few cases where it did not.
-The is also a case where the reviewer did not provide a detailed review.
-This highlights high variability in the outputs of even the same model with the same prompts, for different invocations.
+The experiments demonstrate the potential of AI-assisted grading using the CrewAI framework.
+Overall, the evaluations produced by the AI agents were of high quality, providing valuable feedback to students.
+However, there was some variability in the marks assigned by different models, highlighting the need for careful selection and configuration of LLMs for specific grading tasks.

+One notable observation is the effectiveness of the verification agent in identifying and correcting inconsistencies in the initial evaluations.
+In several instances, the verification agent proposed revised marks with clear justifications, demonstrating its ability to ensure fairness and accuracy in the grading process.

+While the grading agents generally provided detailed and constructive feedback, there were a few cases where the feedback was limited or lacked specific details.
+Similarly, there was one instance where the reviewer's assessment was not as comprehensive as expected.
+These instances underscore the inherent variability in LLM outputs, even when using the same models and prompts across different assignments.
+This variability suggests that further refinement of prompts and agent configurations may be necessary to improve the consistency and reliability of the AI-assisted grading system.

+In summary, our results indicate that CrewAI can be a valuable tool for automating and enhancing the grading process.
+The multi-agent architecture allows for the decomposition of the grading task into smaller, more manageable sub-tasks, enabling the use of specialized LLMs and targeted prompts.
+However, it is important to acknowledge the variability in LLM outputs and to continuously monitor and refine the system to ensure consistent and accurate evaluations.
+Future research should focus on developing more robust prompts, exploring different agent configurations, and incorporating mechanisms for detecting and mitigating potential biases in LLM-generated feedback.